-The battery life of beacons and dongles was observed to be \textasciitilde 80h and \textasciitilde 100h, respectively.
+\if 0 The battery life of beacons and dongles was observed to be $\sim$80h and $\sim$100h, respectively.
 The low lifetimes are due to debug prints, which we retained for data collection and analysis.
 In addition, users were asked to reboot their dongle to trigger risk download at arbitrary times in the day.
-The dongle performs a long initialization step upon reboot, which lasts \textasciitilde 1-2\,min and draws \textasciitilde 4\,mA.
+The dongle performs a long initialization step upon reboot, which lasts $\sim$1-2\,min and draws $\sim$4\,mA.
 A couple of reboots in a day consume significant power and bring down the battery life to just 4-5 days.
 However, as \S\ref{subsec:battery-life} indicates, the expected battery life is much higher in the absence of debug prints.
-In the future, the dongle implementation can be optimized to eliminate the huge power consumption at risk data downloads.
+In the future, the implementation can be optimized to eliminate the huge power consumption at risk data downloads. \fi

-\textbf{\update{User experience.}} Our users found both the dongles and the app intuitive and easy to use.
-In the future, the dongles~could be allowed to pair with users' (trusted) personal devices in order to provide similar visualizations of data as the phone~app.
+\textbf{User experience.} Our users found both the dongles and the app intuitive and easy to use.
+In the future, the smartphone app could provide better visualization of the encounter data.
+The dongles~could also be allowed to pair with a personal device, which the user is willing to trust, to provide similar visualizations of data as the phone~app.

-\textbf{Summary.} Our evaluation indicates that dongles can receive risk information of their regions of interest with modest latency costs and that, with straightforward optimizations and larger batteries in devices, {\sys} can be practically deployed with low maintenance costs.
+\paragraph{Evaluation summary.} Our results indicate that {\sys} can be practically deployed with low infrastructure and maintenance costs, and can be easily adopted by users. {Both smartphones and low-end dongles can upload encounter data and receive risk information of their regions of interest with modest bandwidth, latency, and energy costs.}